 Anemia of inflammation isn't usually severe, and symptoms related to the underlying disease often cover up those of the anemia.
 This can make it more difficult to diagnose.

 Accurate diagnosis depends on blood test results such as the following:

-A low iron serum level (but a normal-to-elevated serum ferritin level) is the most important and main sign that anemia of inflammation is present.
+A low TIBC and a normal or elevated ferritin level are the most important signs that indicate that anemia of inflammation is present.
 With inflammation, the level of certain plasma proteins called acute phase proteins is higher in the blood.
 The increase in these proteins usually leads to an increase in the blood's sedimentation rate, which is determined by a blood test.